reachme1212/electionanalysis/README.md

 **Overview of Election Audit:**

-    We received the project from Colorado Board of elections employee , Task is to complete election audit of a recent congressional election for 3 county's in Colorado,below are the questions we are trying to answer in this analysis.
+    We received the project from Colorado Board of elections employee , task is to complete election audit of a recent congressional election for 3 county's in Colorado, below are the questions we are trying to answer in this analysis.

     1.What is the total number of vote cast?
     2.Who are the candidates ?